lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 labelled marker proteins.
 These class/organelle boundaries define how non-assigned proteins are classified and with what confidence.

-**TODO** explain how choosing markers positively/negatively affects this, and relation with thresholding.

 Thresholding {#sec:thresholding .unnumbered}
 ------------

-It is common when applying a supervised classification algorithm to set a specific score cutoff on which to define new assignments, below which classifications are set to unknown/unassigned.
-This is important as in a supervised learning setup proteins can only be predicted to be localised to one of the sub-cellular niches that appear in the labelled training data.
-We can not guaranette (and do not expect) that the whole class diversity to be represented in the labelled training data as (1) finding markers that represent the whole diversity of the cell is challenging (especially obtaining dual- and multiply-localised protein markers) and (2) many sub-cellular niches contain too few proteins to train on (we recommend a minimum of 13 markers per sub-cellular class for stratified 80/20 partitioning and 5-fold cross-validation - this allows a minimum of  10 examples for parameter optimisation on the training partition i.e. 2 per fold for 5-fold cross-validation, and then  3 for testing the best parameters on the validation set). \<!–Conversely, when defining markers one must also be careful to not label too many markers, as this can lead to overfitting and mis-assignment.–\>
+It is common when applying a supervised classification algorithm to set a specific score cutoff on which to define new assignments, below which classifications are kept unknown/unassigned.
+This is important as in a supervised learning setup, proteins can only be predicted to be localised to one of the sub-cellular niches that appear in the labelled training data.
+We can not guaranette (and do not expect) that the whole sub-cellular diversity to be represented in the labelled training data as (1) finding markers that represent the whole diversity of the cell is challenging (especially obtaining dual- and multiply-localised protein markers) and (2) many sub-cellular niches contain too few proteins to train on (see XXX)

 Deciding on a threshold is not trivial as classifier scores are heavily dependent upon the classifier used and different sub-cellular niches can